 This is somewhat similar to a change control process, with the main difference being a project change vs. a major incident.

 Let’s learn more about the five steps of an effective incident management system, how to spot and resolve issues when they arise, and how resource allocation comes into the mix.

 The first step in an incident response plan is identifying the incident.
 An issue can arise in almost any part of a project, whether that’s internal, vendor-related, or customer-facing.
-This could affect the prioritization of the incident, which you’ll document in later steps.

 To identify an incident, you should include the following: